Golub Capital logo

 Golub Capital Review

 Golub Capital is an established private credit asset manager and direct lender founded over 30 years ago, headquartered with a market-leading platform focused on sponsor finance.
 The firm manages over $90 billion in capital under management and has originated more than $220 billion in loans since 2004, positioning itself as a premier lender to private equity sponsors and their portfolio companies.
-The company has built deep expertise across multiple market cycles and maintains a reputation as a lender-of-choice for repeat sponsor partnerships.
+The company has built deep experience context across multiple market cycles and maintains a reputation as a lender-of-choice for repeat sponsor partnerships.

 Golub Capital offers a comprehensive suite of financing solutions tailored to sponsor-backed companies of varying sizes.
 Their product suite includes unitranche lending (where they were a pioneer), recurring revenue facilities for B2B software companies, broadly syndicated loans, senior credit facilities, capital markets solutions as lead arranger, and alternative/creative financing solutions throughout the capital structure.
 They also provide European lending with multi-currency capabilities and sponsor finance advisory services.
 Their recent transaction history demonstrates activity across consumer, retail, healthcare, software, technology, financial services, and diversified industries.